matteosacchetto/node-zip-cli/README.md

 * `resolve`: will resolve the symlink to a file or directory and include it in the archive
 * `keep`: will keep the symlink and include it in the archive

-There is also the option `none` which allows you to skip symlinks alltogether.
+There is also the option `none` which allows you to skip symlinks altogether.

 This functionality is still experimental, and for such reason the current default value for this option is `none`.